Cuda-Chen/cuda-chen.github.io/_posts/build-opencv-dnn-module-with-nvidia-gpu-support-on-ubuntu-1804.md

 $ cd ~
 ```

-If you do not encounter any problem, Congrats!
+If you are here and do not encounter any problem, Congrats!
 You have finish the hardest part!

 ### Step #2 Install OpenCV Dependencies
 OpenCV has a huge of dependencies, and I write in here so that you just copy and past the following command: